Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Trickster🤡.md

 ---
 # In Reflection
 - The trickster is trying to replace the [[CARDS/Depth Psychology Theory/Parent🤨\|Parent🤨]].
 It can fill the role of the parent more easily because it’s an [[CARDS/Depth Psychology Theory/Optimistic\|Optimistic]] function.
 It comes into play earlier in life than the parent, through [[CARDS/Depth Psychology Theory/Orbit🔄\|Orbit🔄]] with the [[CARDS/Depth Psychology Theory/Child👼\|Child👼]].
 ---
+# Mentions
+“1.
+Hynes and Doty, in Mythical Trickster Figures (1997) state that every trickster has several of the following six traits:[1]
+- fundamentally ambiguous
+- anomalous deceiver and trick-player
+- shape-shifter or master of disguise
+- situation-inverter
+- messenger and imitator of the gods
+- sacred and lewd bricoleur”

+---